eye-division/jennyblyth/_gallery/josephine-trotter.md

   in the truest sense of the word.'&nbsp;***&copy; Ann Dumas 2018

-  ***...Trotter's gift for distilling in her paintings that first ecstatic response to a scene brings to mind Van Gogh, an artist she admires.&nbsp; Like Van Gogh, she reacts immediately and powerfully to a motif that she finds compelling....
+  ***…Trotter's gift for distilling in her paintings that first ecstatic response to a scene brings to mind Van Gogh, an artist she admires.&nbsp; Like Van Gogh, she reacts immediately and powerfully to a motif that she finds compelling….
 The sense of rapture that this conveys is at the heart of all Trotter's work and is expressed, above all, through radiant colour.'***

+  &copy; Ann Dumas 2018

+  Full essay (see below) from JOSEPHINE TROTTER published by Jenny Blyth Fine Art in 2016.&nbsp; Enquiries: jennyblyth@btconnect.com

   &nbsp;